 I’d happily ride the Spectral in an enduro race, but I reckon a ‘proper’ enduro bike with such ground-hugging capabilities would be faster.
 However, such a bike would be compromised in other situations.

-A trail bike should be just as happy hammering through your local woods as it would be on a two-hour alpine climb, or six-hour cross-moor epic.
+The best trail mountain bikes should be just as happy hammering through your local woods as it would be on a two-hour alpine climb, or six-hour cross-moor epic.
 Even in its ‘bigger’ guise, the Spectral is happy doing all those things, and I suspect that the 150mm forked versions (the 7.0 and 9.0) would be even happier doing so.

 As such, it feels like this generation Spectral is one of the least compromised bikes I’ve ridden and, by extension, one of the best trail bikes on the market.